In the Mosaic Covenant any Israelite of any tribe or sex [not just a priest or Levite] can volunteer to serve God.

 Romans 15:4 For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope.

-Brethren, the whole of scripture was written for us today and all mankind.
+Brethren, the whole of scripture was written for us today and ultimately for all mankind.
 The whole of scripture was for our instruction or for our example, not just the New Testament.
 That includes the example of the Nazarite vow!

 The Nazarite was set apart from all sin; set apart unto holiness and unto God!

-As the Nazarite was dedicated to God; the spiritually called out are to be dedicated to serve God!
+Just as the Nazarite was dedicated to God; the spiritually called out are to be dedicated to serve God!

 1 Thessalonians 5:21 Prove all things; hold fast that which is good.
 5:22 Abstain from all appearance of evil.